The gardens at Barrington Court

-The famous garden designer, Gertrude Jekyll, was consulted by Elsie, Colonel Lyle’s wife, on the best planting schemes and layout for the gardens.
-Gertrude, was, at this time, well into her seventies and almost blind, but she was able to advise just by crumbling the soil, which was sent to her in biscuit tins, on what would grow best in the limy earth.
-Elsie visited Gertrude, to discuss the plans for the gardens and much of what you see today is inspired by these earlier plans.
+The famous garden designer, Gertrude Jekyll, was consulted by Colonel Lyle’s wife, Elsie, on the layout and best planting schemes for the gardens.
+At the time, Jekyll was well into her seventies and almost blind, but she was able to advise what would grow best in the limy earth just by crumbling the soil, which was sent to her in biscuit tins.
+Elsie Lyle visited Jekyll to discuss the plans for the gardens in person, and much of what you see today was inspired by these earlier plans.

 A house with a moat

-A renovation project was completed last year, to remove the build-up of heavy silt that had accumulated in the moat, causing a build up of weed and eroding the grass bank.
-Now the water is much clearer and enjoyed by the wildlife, you are likely to see ducks and ducklings and the most wonderful dragonflies in the summer.
+A renovation project was completed last year to remove the heavy silt that had accumulated in the moat, causing a build-up of weed and eroding the grass bank.
+Now the water is much clearer and enjoyed by wildlife; you're likely to see ducks and the most wonderful dragonflies during the summer months.

 Rose and iris garden

-Renovation of the rose beds will take place during February 2017, the new rose plants will be planted into sturdy cardboard boxes, then placed in to the border.
-Our gardeners are taking this course of action as a precaution as it has been proved to be an effective method to prevent the occurance of the rose replant virus.
+Renovation of the rose beds took place during February 2017.
+The new new rose plants were planted in sturdy cardboard boxes that were then placed in the border.
+Our gardeners took this course of action as a precaution, as it's an effective method of preventing the spread of the rose replant virus.

 Formerly known as the Old Orchard, the fruit trees here provide a lovely display of blossom in the spring.
 The apples are harvested and used in our very own cider and apple juice - both of which you can try in the restaurant.